Top 5 Indonesia Surf Spots

-Lombok has several other surf spots that work given the right conditions and heaps of the Lombok waves are user friendly without so much of that sharp reef.
+Lombok has several other surf spots that work given the right conditions and heaps of the Lombok waves are user-friendly without so much of that sharp reef.

-You may need to hire a boat from locals to access some of the Lombok wave´s and many local surfers will be happy to guide you.
+You may need to hire a boat from the locals to access some of Lombok waves and many local surfers will be happy to guide you.

-Gerupuk Bay is home to five different spots which work on various tides, wind and swell combinations with great protection from the headlands of the bay and are easiest to get out to by boat.
+Gerupuk Bay is home to five different spots which work on various tides, wind, and swell combinations with great protection from the headlands of the bay and are easiest to get out to by boat.

-Are Guling is a right hand reef break located a few Kilometres to the west of Kuta and is accessed by boat or overland by road or tracks.
+Are Guling is a right hand reef break located a few kilometres to the west of Kuta and is accessed by boat or overland by road or tracks.
 Mid to low tides can see the inside section doubling up and barrelling.

 Are Guling can hold 8-10ft when perfect but is best at 4-6ft.